 You might have chosen the wrong directory path.

-You might have typed an incorrect password.
+You might have typed an incorrect password or private key.

 If you still aren't able to connect, kindly contact us, and we shall help you set it up.

 In Passive Mode, the FTP client still initiates a command channel connection to the server.
 However, instead of sending the PORT command, it sends the passive command, which is basically a request for a server port to connect to, for data transmission.
 When the FTP server replies, it indicates what port number it has opened for the ensuing data transfer.
 Here's how passive mode works in a nutshell:

 The FTP client connects from a random port to port 21 on the server and issues the PASV command.
 The server replies, indicating which (random) port it has opened for data transfer.

 The FTP client connects from another random port to the random port specified in the server's response.
 Once the connection is established, data transfers are made through these client and server ports.